Page loading ... Please wait.

 Printer Friendly Page

-them with buttermilk, instead of milk, which gives us a tender bread-like not cake-like scone.
-Buttermilk has a nice thick creamy texture with a rich tangy buttery taste and in the past it was the liquid left over after churning butter.
-Today it is commercially made by adding a bacteria to whole, skim, or low fat milk.
-If you do not want to buy it you can use buttermilk powder or else make your own by adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to 1 cup of milk and then let it stand 5 to 10 minutes before using.
+Buttermilk has a thick and creamy texture with a rich and tangy buttery taste that is commercially made by adding a bacteria to whole, skim, or low fat milk.
+In a pinch you can make a great substitute by simply adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to 1 cup (240 ml) of milk and then letting it stand about 10 minutes at room temperature.
+Another option is to use buttermilk powder, which is now available in some grocery stores and specialty food stores.

-Preheat oven to 400 degrees F (200 degrees C) and place rack in middle of oven.
-Stack two baking sheets together and line the top baking sheet with parchment paper.
-(This prevents the bottoms of the scones from over browning during baking.)
+Scones: Preheat your oven to 375 degrees F (190 degrees C) and place the oven rack in the middle of the oven.
+Line a baking sheet with parchment paper.

 In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
-The mixture should look like coarse crumbs.
-In a small measuring cup combine the buttermilk and vanilla extract.
-Add the buttermilk mixture to the flour mixture (adding more buttermilk if necessary) and stir just until the dough comes together.
-Do not over mix the dough.
+Cut the cold butter into the flour mixture with a pastry blender, your fingertips, or two knives.
+You want the mixture to look like coarse crumbs.
+Add the buttermilk and stir just until the dough comes together (add more buttermilk if necessary).

 Makes 8 scones.